 This Quarterly Report on Form 10-Q contains forward-looking statements concerning our business, operations and financial performance and condition, as well as our plans, objectives and expectations for our business, operations and financial performance and condition.
 Any statements contained herein that are not statements of historical facts may be deemed to be forward-looking statements.
-In some cases, you can identify forward-looking statements by terminology such as "anticipate," "assume," "believe," "contemplate," "could," "due," "estimate," "expect," "goal," "intend," "may," "objective," "plan," "predict," "potential," "positioned," "seek," "should," "target," "will," "would" and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or other comparable terminology.
+In some cases, you can identify forward-looking statements by terminology such as "anticipate," "assume," "believe," "contemplate," "continue," "could," "due," "estimate," "expect," "goal," "intend," "may," "objective," "plan," "predict," "potential," "positioned," "seek," "should," "target," "will," "would" and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or other comparable terminology.
 These forward-looking statements include, but are not limited to, statements about:

-- plans to conduct further clinical studies; - our plans to modify our current products, or develop new products, to address additional indications; - the expected growth of our business and our organization; - our expectations regarding government and third-party payor coverage and reimbursement; - our expectations regarding the size of our sales organization and expansion of our sales and marketing efforts in international geographies; - our expectations regarding revenue, cost of revenue, cost of service per device, operating expenses, including research and development expense, sales and marketing expense and general and administrative expenses; - our ability to retain and recruit key personnel, including the continued development of a sales and marketing infrastructure; - our ability to obtain and maintain intellectual property protection for our products; - our estimates of our expenses, ongoing losses, future revenue, capital requirements and our needs for, or ability to obtain, additional financing; - our ability to identify and develop new and planned products and acquire new products; - our financial performance; and - developments and projections relating to our competitors or our industry.
+- the impact of the COVID-19 pandemic on our operations and financial results - plans to conduct further clinical studies; - our plans to modify our current products, or develop new products, to address additional indications; - the expected growth of our business and our organization; - our expectations regarding government and third-party payor coverage and reimbursement; - our expectations regarding the size of our sales organization and expansion of our sales and marketing efforts in international geographies; - our expectations regarding revenue, cost of revenue, cost of service per device, operating expenses, including research and development expense, sales and marketing expense and general and administrative expenses; - our ability to retain and recruit key personnel, including the continued development of a sales and marketing infrastructure; - our ability to obtain and maintain intellectual property protection for our products; - our estimates of our expenses, ongoing losses, future revenue, capital requirements and our needs for, or ability to obtain, additional financing; - our ability to identify and develop new and planned products and acquire new products; - our ability to remediate our material weaknesses over financial reporting; - our financial performance; and - developments and projections relating to our competitors or our industry.